zaharovrd/mautic-selectel-action/README.md

 - 📝 Clear audit trail for automation access
 - 🔄 Can be rotated independently

-Make sure your SSH public key is already added to your DigitalOcean account before running the action.
+Make sure your SSH public key is already added to your Selectel account before running the action.

 ### 3. Create Workflow